Our talented team

 Luke Schroeder

-Luke was born in Fairbanks, Alaska, but grew up and currently lives in Wichita Falls, Texas.
-In the fall, Luke will be entering his Senior year at Texas Tech University, where he majors in Music Education.
-He hopes to become a teacher one day and share his passion for music with his students.
-At Texas Tech, Luke plays Viola in the University Symphony Orchestra, Ensemble Bravura, and New Music Ensemble.
-He has played with the Wichita Falls Symphony Orchestra as well.
-Luke also works for the Texas Tech String Project.
+Luke was born in Fairbanks, Alaska, and currently lives in Austin, Texas.
+He graduated from Texas Tech University, where he received a BM in Music Education, in 2023.
+At Texas Tech, Luke played Viola in the University Symphony Orchestra, Ensemble Bravura, and New Music Ensemble and sang with the Texas Tech Matador Singers.
+He has played with the Wichita Falls Youth Symphony Orchestra and Wichita Falls Symphony Orchestra as well.
+Luke worked for the Texas Tech String Project throughout college.
 String Project is an organization funded by Texas Tech University that allows string music education students to teach beginner string players.
-Luke enjoys listening to a wide range of music and spending time with good friends.
-His hobbies include collecting records, discovering different coffee shops, and watching sports.
+Luke now works as a middle school Orchestra & Guitar teacher at Webb Middle School in Austin, Texas.
+He has been working for Walden since 2019, where he has worked as a staff member, teacher, conductor, and Assistant Director of Operations.
 Luke is looking forward to a fun and exciting summer at Walden!

 Margaree Jordan